SenaCikic/fillproject/README.md

 Update(14.2)
 The team successfully coded user story 2.
 During this period we had some changes from the investor design-wise.
 We have successfully adjusted designs and we are moving on to user story 3.
+Only problem that we have was on verifyPin page validation-vise.

+Update(17.2)
+The team successfully coded user story 3.
+During this period we had some changes from the investor design-wise.
+We have successfully adjusted designs and we are moving on to the next sprint planning.
+We added our own reset password screen and figured out all that process with ur own solutions.
+Very proud on team 2.